Bachelor, Master and PhD theses

 Magnetization studies of novel magnetic materials

-Novel magnetic materials will be investigated by means of SQUID or vibrating-sample magnetometry.
+Novel magnetic materials will be investigated by means of modern magnetometry methods (SQUID, HALL).
 You will use advanced measurement techniques and devices in order to study novel magnetic compounds at extreme sample conditions.
 You will perform the experiments by use of computer-assisted data acquisition and analyse your data by means of modern software tools.

 - Electronical and thermodynamic transport